-In its submission, the Office of Environment and Heritage (OEH) identified the Rusty Greenhood Orchid as a species requiring further assessment and targeted survey due to the presence of potential habitat within the ecological study area and the proximity of the Quarry to the Grahamstown Dam (where a population of Rusty Greenhood Orchid has been identified).
+In its submission, the BCD identified the Rusty Greenhood Orchid as a species requiring further assessment and targeted survey due to the presence of potential habitat within the ecological study area and the proximity of the Quarry to the Grahamstown Dam (where a population of Rusty Greenhood Orchid has been identified).

 Vegetation with potential for providing Rusty Greenhood Orchid habitat was identified based on a review of vegetation plot data from the ecological study area, desktop review of the extent and topographic position of PCTs and subsequent field validation.
-Given the cryptic nature of the Rusty Greenhood Orchid, Biosis consulted with OEH to identify high potential habitat including an inspection of the Grahamstown Dam population to confirm local flowering and qualitatively assess parameters of suitable habitat for Rusty Greenhood Orchid in the local area.
+Given the cryptic nature of the Rusty Greenhood Orchid, Biosis consulted with the BCD to identify high potential habitat including an inspection of the Grahamstown Dam population to confirm local flowering and qualitatively assess parameters of suitable habitat for Rusty Greenhood Orchid in the local area.
 Published information concerning the preferred habitat of the species was also reviewed and considered when determining the extent of suitable habitat within the ecological study area.

 Targeted surveys of Rusty Greenhood Orchid were undertaken on 12 October 2017 and 13 October 2017 by Biosis.
-Local flowering of Rusty Greenhood was confirmed prior the surveys through a visit to a known population in the vicinity of the ecological study area with OEH officers Steve Lewer and Paul Hellier.
+Local flowering of Rusty Greenhood was confirmed prior the surveys through a visit to a known population in the vicinity of the ecological study area with BCD officers Steve Lewer and Paul Hellier.

 Vegetation with potential to provide habitat for Rusty Greenhood Orchid was identified based on a review of vegetation plot data, desktop review of the extent and topographic position of PCTs and subsequent field validation.
-In consultation with OEH Regional Biodiversity Conservation Officer, Mr Steve Lewer, a targeted survey plan covering areas of highest habitat potential was developed in accordance with NSW threatened plant survey guidelines (OEH 2016).
+In consultation with BCD Regional Biodiversity Conservation Officer, Mr Steve Lewer, a targeted survey plan covering areas of highest habitat potential was developed in accordance with NSW threatened plant survey guidelines (OEH 2016).
 Targeted surveys consisted of closely spaced (approximately 10m) parallel transects through vegetation of high habitat potential.
 Appropriately qualified and experienced botanists traversed each transect scanning a distance of approximately 5m either side.
 No Rusty Greenhood Orchid individuals were identified during the survey.
-This species is therefore not considered further in impact assessment for the Project.
-The Biodiversity Assessment Report (Biosis, 2018) has been updated to reflect the additional survey and results.
+The Biodiversity Assessment Report (Biosis, 2019) has been updated to reflect the additional survey and results.